 It’s how I earn a living and my hours are long, but I would not have it any other way:)

-This website is for educational purposes relating to Elliott Wave and natural cycles.
-I welcome questions or input about Elliott Wave, cycles analysis, or astrological input relating to any market.
+This website is for educational purposes relating to Elliott Wave, natural cycles, and the Quantum Revolution (Great Awakening).
+I welcome questions or comments about any of these subjects.
 Due to a heavy schedule, I may not have the time to answer questions that relate to my area of expertise.

-I reserve the right to remove any comment that is deemed negative, disparages the Elliott Wave Principle, is otherwise not helpful to blog members, or is off-topic.
-Posting trade specifics does NOT serve an educational purpose, is stongly discouraged, and such comments may be removed.
+I reserve the right to remove any comment that is deemed negative, is unhelpful, or off-topic.
+Such comments may be removed.

 Want to comment?
 You need to be logged in to comment.
 You can register here.